guilhermepata/blog/README.md

 # The Duckling

-A personal blog, build using Flutter as a single page web app.
+A personal blog, built using Flutter as a single page web app.